 Presentation skills and techniques are acquired over time.
 Some spend hours practicing to gain them, while others have built them up over their careers.
 The same thing goes for knowing your business well enough to sell it.

-Master knowledge of your product’s every aspect first.
+Know every aspect of your product first.
 There’s nothing to pitch if you don’t understand your own offering.
-Rehearse over and over until you master your tone, gestures, and timing.
+Rehearse until you master your tone, gestures, and timing.
 All the information you have is useless if you can’t deliver it clearly.

 Aitchison, J. Cutting Edge Advertising: How to Create the World’s Best Print for Brands in the 21st Century.
 Singapore, New York: Prentice Hall, 2004.